Rosé: Occhio di Pernice

 In Tuscany, there is a tradition of producing a sweet rosato version of Vin Santo.
-Usually made with white grapes, such as Trebbiano, these dessert wines are made from the red Sangiovese grape and are called Occhio di Pernice (meaning "eye of the partridge".
+Usually made with white grapes, such as Trebbiano, these dessert wines are made from the red Sangiovese grape and are called Occhio di Pernice (meaning "eye of the partridge", from French œil de perdrix).
 While traditionally produced in the Chianti DOC region, these wines are produced throughout Tuscany including the Carmignano DOC (the Carmignano DOCG is used for red wines only), Montecarlo DOC, Cortona DOC, Bolgheri and Elba DOCs.

 Germany, Austria, Switzerland

 In Germany, several regions are noted for their distinct style of rosé (German rosewein or roseewein).
 Several terms are used to denote these different styles depending on how the wine was made, from what grapes and in what region.
 The term Weißherbst is a type of German rosé made from a single variety of grape with that particular variety needing to be denoted on the wine label.
 Rotling refers to a rosé that is either made from multiple grape varieties that can either be all red wine varieties or a mixture of white and red grape varieties.
 This designation is required on all Tafelwein (table wine), Landwein ("country wine" similar to the French vin de pays) and Qualitätswein bestimmter Anbaugebiete (QbA) level but its presence on the label is optional for Prädikatswein (the highest classification of German wine).

 In the Baden region, Badisch Rotgold is a specialty rosé made from Spätburgunder (Pinot noir) and Ruländer (Pinot gris).
 Under German wine law the wine must be made to at least QbA level (meaning the grapes must be harvested with a ripeness level of at least 51°Oe to 72°Oe.
 A specialty of the Rems Valley in nearby Württemberg region is a style of wine known as Schillerwein.
 Produced in the area for over 300 years, Schillerwein is made from pressing and co-fermenting red and white grape varieties together.
 While not always a rosé, the color of Schillerwein range from dark red to pale pink depending on the grape varieties and percentage of each used in the blend.

 In Austria, Styria is known for a particular type of rosé called Schilcher that is made from the indigenous Blauer Wildbacher grape that is rarely grown outside of western Styria.
 The wine is noted for it fruity flavor and high levels of acidity.

-In the eastern regions of Switzerland, near the German and Austria borders, a special style of rosé known as Süssdruck is produced using only the free-run juice of Pinot noir. the Rosé wine Oeil de perdrix from Switzerland.
+In the eastern regions of Switzerland, near the German and Austria borders, a special style of rosé known as Süssdruck is produced using only the free-run juice of Pinot noir.
+It is known as Oeil de perdrix from Switzerland.